AdaCore/spark2014/reqs/use-cases/discharge-vcs-manually.rst

 ^^^^^^^^

 #.
 The |SPARK tools| identifies VCs that have not been discharged.
 #.
-For each such VC it provides hypotheses and goals in human-readable form, and in form that
+For each such VC it provides hypotheses and goals in human-readable form, and in a form that
-   can be imported into manual proof tool.
+   can be imported into a manual proof tool.
 #.
 User considers VCs to be provable given the hypotheses available.
 #.
 User uses external manual proof tool to discharge VCs.